sotm-br/2023/README.md

-# State of the Map 2022 Website
+# State of the Map Brasil 2023 Website

+  cópia (fork do repositório do evento global do ano passado!)

+###

 This repo is the Jekyll configuration, styles and content powering https://2022.stateofthemap.org